 Adjust seasonings, adding salt and pepper to taste.
 Once satisfied, you are all set!

 Remember that everyone reacts differently to “edibles”.
 It’s best to have a very low dose of THC involved in planning a meal.
-Plan your event when there is no chance of children mistakenly being around the foods and enjoy yourself!
+Plan your event when there is no chance of children mistakenly being around the foods and enjoy your Infused Gravy!

-If you liked this recipe, you may enjoy….
+If you liked this infused gravy recipe, you may enjoy….